cmu-sei/helm-charts/charts/topomojo/README.md

 - Enable `Pod__DebugVerbose: true` for detailed logs

 ### ISO Mounting Problems
-- Verify `Pod__IsoStore` datastore exists in vCenter
+- Verify `Pod__IsoStore` datastore exists on the Hypervisor
-- Ensure ESXi hosts can access the ISO datastore
+- Ensure hypervisor hosts can access the ISO datastore
 - Check that TopoMojo can write to `FileUpload__IsoRoot`
 - For block storage, use separate NFS datastore for ISOs

 ### Storage/File Issues
 - Ensure storage is persistent (not `emptyDir`)
 - Check that `FileUpload__TopoRoot` is writable
-- For multi-replica, verify `ReadWriteMany` access mode
-- Check volume permissions (owner should be UID 1654)
+- Check volume permissions (owner should be `UID 1654`)

-### Network Isolation Not Working
-- Verify `Pod__Vlan__Range` is configured
-- Check VLANs are trunked on physical switches
-- Ensure `Pod__Uplink` is a distributed virtual switch
-- Verify VLANs aren't in use by other systems

 ### Console Connection Issues
 - If using proxy: verify `Core__ConsoleHost` matches ingress host